 Friday night was the first Save One Life celebration in our seven years of operating.
-Save One Life is a nonprofit organization I founded in 2000 after visiting families with hemophilia in poor countries, and seeing their desperate needs.
+Save One Life is a nonprofit organization I founded in 2000 after visiting families with hemophilia in developing countries, and seeing their desperate needs.
 The program provides direct sponsorships for people with hemophilia who live in poverty.
 We celebrated a turning point: we finally have operational funds that will allow us to expand our work, and we’re sponsoring over 240 children in eight countries.

 The event was a social evening, held in Ipswich, Massachusetts, at New England BioLabs’ spacious auditorium and entryway.
 Joining us Friday night were sponsors, donors, volunteers and guests who are interested in learning more about hemophilia and the developing world.
 After a social hour with cocktails, attendees were seated in the auditorium, where I presented a 30 minute multimedia presentation on my travels to Africa, Asia, Eastern Europe and Central America.
 The slides were graphic and moved many to gasps.
 I think we made our point; that children with hemophilia were in need of help now, help that we could provide.
 Following the slide show we distributed pledge cards, and amazingly, we raised $9,000 in minutes!
 One-third of the money will be used to fund hemophilia camp in the Dominican Republic; the rest will go to sponsor children currently waiting for sponsorship, and the rest will go to operations.